 [Read More: 7 Reasons To Do A Mandelic Acid Peel]

 Now to the fun part.
 Make sure to not use any scrubs, masks, self-tanners, or retinol products 48 hours before doing your peel.
 Also, don’t wax or shave.
 If you have any open breakouts, wait until they’ve healed to do a retinol peel.
-This is sound advice because will hurt like the dickens to put acid on an open wound.
+Heed this sound advice because it will hurt like crazy to put acid on an open wound.

 Retinol peels use an alpha-hydroxy-acid as the peeling agent.
-I like glycolic acid, derived from sugarcane, because it has the smallest molecular size of all the AHAs, which means it is able to penetrate deeply into the skin, and most people tolerate it well.
+I personally like glycolic acid, derived from sugarcane, because it has the smallest molecular size of all the AHAs, which means it’s able to penetrate deeply into the skin.
+Plus, people tolerate it well.
 If you have sensitive skin, start with a peel that has a lower to medium-strength concentration, such as 20-30%.

 1. Wash and tone your face.
 You can use a cotton ball and rubbing alcohol to tone your face.